All Episodes

 He wants to bring in new people, but the kooks in the fringe don't want him to do that.

-And the reason he's going to do this because he's got to make a move for moderates now.
+And the reason he's going to do this is because he's got to make a move for moderates now.

-And the Kook fringe is all upset.
+And the kook fringe is all upset.

 They think they got him nominated, and they are feeling abandoned.

-Just a review, in case you missed this.
+Just a review, case you missed this.

-Uh driving the left wing cook bloggers crazy here.
+Driving the left-wing cook bloggers crazy here.

-And might some argue, as some have, that Lamont is the Al Qaeda candidate.
+And might some argue, as some have, that Lamont is the al-Qaeda candidate.

-Uh here is Chuck Roberts' apology to Ned Lament.
+Here is Chuck Roberts' apology to Ned Lament.

 I owe you an apology.